MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Select_and_Object_with_a_Mouse.md

 ---
 title: Selecting an Object with a Mouse
 description: Demonstrates how to check whether the mouse is positioned over a 3D object by creating a ray starting at the camera's near clipping plane and ending at its far clipping plane.
+requireMSLicense: true
 ---

-# Selecting an Object with a Mouse

-Demonstrates how to check whether the mouse is positioned over a 3D object by creating a ray starting at the camera's near clipping plane and ending at its far clipping plane.

 > [!NOTE]
-> This example applies only to Windows or mobile development.
+> This example applies only to Desktop or mobile development.
 The [Mouse](xref:Microsoft.Xna.Framework.Input.Mouse) and [MouseState](xref:Microsoft.Xna.Framework.Input.MouseState) objects are not supported on consoles.

 ## Detecting Whether a User Clicked a 3D Object